arilamstein/rp/f-strings.md

   * Greets the user by name
   * Tells them their current age
   * Tells them what their age will be next year

+Then print the resulting string to the console.

 ```python
 name = "Jane"
 age = 25